nobodino/slackware-from-scratch/README.md

 maybe someone will be able to make it work, so that the "pre-gcc" and "post-gcc" won't be necessary anymore.
 Once the tools finished you can save the "tools" built by doing what's following.

 In another console:
 # cd /mnt/sfs
 # chown -R root:root tools/
 # tar czf tools.tar.gz tools/
 # move it to $PATDIR/tools (for x86)  or $PATDIR/tools_64 (for x86_64)

-6/ from now you can build SFS either piece of software by piece or completely with a sole script.
+6/ from now you can build SFS either piece of software by piece of software or completely with a unique script "full-sfs.sh".

-either by executing:
+Either by executing:
 # time (./sfsbuild1.sh build1_s.list)

-either by executing:
+Either by executing:
 # time (./full-sfs.sh)

 On my machine the full build takes about 15 hours.
 Your connection to internet must be active.

-7/ at the end of the building, adjust "my_prolife.sh" to your need, and execute it before rebooting.
+7/ at the end of the building, adjust "my_profile.sh" to your needs, and execute the script before rebooting.
 You wil have update grub so that your boot loader sees your new system.

+8/ the 3 following scripts are for:
+- if rebooted after building the list1 to see if the system works do the
+following:

+# cd $SFS/sources
+# ./mount-sfs.sh
+# ./chroot1.sh
+# cd /sources
+You can go on building your system.

+# at the end to umount the $SFS/{dev,run,proc,sys}
+# ./umount-sfs.sh